-2 Unwelcomeness is subjective and determined by the Complainant (except when the Complainant is below the age of consent).
+Unwelcomeness is subjective and determined by the Complainant (except when the Complainant is below the age of consent).
 Severity, pervasiveness, and objective offensiveness are evaluated based on the totality of the circumstances from the perspective of a reasonable person in the same or similar circumstances ("in the shoes of the Complainant"), including the context in which the alleged incident occurred and any similar, previous patterns that may be evidenced.

-- iii.
-Incest: Non-forcible sexual intercourse, between persons who are related to each other, within the degrees wherein marriage is prohibited by Maryland law. - iv.
-Statutory Rape: Non-forcible sexual intercourse, with a person who is under the statutory age of consent.
-The age of consent in Maryland is 16 years old. - d.
-Dating Violence: Violence, committed by a person, who is in or has been in a social relationship of a romantic or intimate nature with an individual.
-The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
-For the purposes of this definition, Dating Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
-Dating Violence does not include acts covered under the definition of Domestic Violence. - e.
-Domestic Violence: Violence, committed by a current or former spouse or intimate partner of an individual, by a person with whom the individual shares a child in common, or by a person who is cohabitating with, or has cohabitated with, the individual as a spouse or intimate partner, or by a person similarly situated to a spouse of the individual under the domestic or family violence laws of Maryland, or by any other person against an adult or youth individual who is protected from that person's acts under the domestic or family violence laws of Maryland. - To categorize an incident as Domestic Violence, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
-The people cohabitating must be current or former spouses or have an intimate relationship. - f.
+a.
+Domestic Violence: Violence, committed by a current or former spouse or intimate partner of an individual, by a person with whom the individual shares a child in common, or by a person who is cohabitating with, or has cohabitated with, the individual as a spouse or intimate partner, or by a person similarly situated to a spouse of the individual under the domestic or family violence laws of Maryland, or by any other person against an adult or youth individual who is protected from that person's acts under the domestic or family violence laws of Maryland.

+To categorize an incident as Domestic Violence, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
+The people cohabitating must be current or former spouses or have an intimate relationship.

+- a.
 Stalking: Engaging in a course of conduct, directed at a specific person, that would cause a reasonable person to fear for that person's safety, or the safety of others; or suffer substantial emotional distress.
 For the purposes of this definition: - i.
 Course of conduct means two or more acts, including, but not limited to, acts in which the Respondent directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - ii.
 Reasonable person means a reasonable person under similar circumstances and with similar identities to the Complainant. - iii.
 Substantial emotional distress means significant mental suffering or anguish that may but does not necessarily require medical or other professional treatment or counseling.